 When you’re deciding which company to work for, compensation is a big factor.
-You’re not going to have a problem paying the bills if you work at a big technology company, but it’s still important to think about how you are going to be paid for your time.
-This leaves us with one big question to answer: what salary can you expect to earn at Facebook?
+You won’t have a problem paying the bills if you work at a big technology company, but your salary is still an important component to consider.
+This leaves us with one big question to answer: what is the typical software engineer at Facebook salary?

 In this guide, we’re going to discuss software engineering salaries at Facebook.
-We’ll explore how much software engineers earn, what benefits they are entitled to and how compensation varies depending on the salary level at Facebook.
+We’ll explore how much software engineers earn, what benefits they are entitled to, and how compensation varies depending on your salary level at Facebook.
 We will also include an overview of Facebook’s entry-level software engineer salaries as well as Facebook’s senior software engineer salaries.

-You’ll need to know these different salary levels before you can read into how much you could earn as a software engineer at Facebook.
-There are six software engineer job titles at Facebook, which are:
+You’ll need to know these different Facebook salary levels before you can understand how much you could earn as a software engineer at Facebook.
+There are six Facebook software engineer levels, which are:

 - Software Engineer Level I (E3)